 Located in the Bluegrass region of Southern Ohio, Blue Jay Barrens contains excellent xeric habitat inhabited by a wide variety of rare native plant and animal species.
 Since 1985, this private property has been managed to improve the integrity of the special ecosystems found here.
 This blog provides information on the current activities at Blue Jay Barrens.

 RESPONSE TO COMMON QUESTIONS ABOUT THIS BLOG

 It’s my intent to share information on current events at Blue Jay Barrens.
-Unless otherwise noted in the text, all photos, with the exception of aerial views, have been taken within one week of the blog post date and were taken by me at Blue Jay Barrens.
+Unless otherwise noted in the text, all photos were taken by me at Blue Jay Barrens.

 Plant scientific names are from Gleason and Cronquist 1991.
 I realize that some changes in preferred nomenclature have occurred, but this is the principle reference I have been using for flora identification.
 Knowing this, I believe most people can figure out just what plant I’m talking about.